Someone watching?

 Food for the Soul

 For me, my healing takes place in traveling to distant places and seeing beautiful things.
 I call it food for the soul.
 I love beaches, waterfalls, animals - nature in general.
 My spirit is calm when I visit the Redwoods in Northern California.
 The trees have lived for more than a thousand years.
 My ancestors - who were once free to roam the continent - saw these very same trees.
-I feel whole when standing among the Redwoods of Stout Grove.
+I feel whole when standing among them Redwoods of Stout Grove.

 Male profile Male profile